-Stock futures trade mostly higher adding to gains
+Stock futures trade higher adding to gains

 POWELL AND MNUCHIN VOICE OPTIMISM BUT BACK MORE ECONOMIC AID

-In Asia, Tokyo's Nikkei 225 fell 0.1%, reopening after a four-day weekend, while the Hang Seng in Hong Kong edged 0.1% lower and China's Shanghai Composite index inched up 0.2%
+In Asia, Tokyo's Nikkei 225 fell 0.1%, reopening after a four-day weekend, while the Hang Seng in Hong Kong edged 0.2% higher and China's Shanghai Composite index inched up 0.2%

 On Wall Street, the S&P 500 climbed 1.1% to 3,315.57, led by solid gains in technology and communications stocks, and companies that rely on consumer spending.
 Banks, health care and energy stocks closed lower.